Electricity supply charge

 Fact Checked Fact Checked

-Finding the right energy plan for you means understanding your typical power usage, but it also involves picking a provider with a competitive supply charge.
-While you might try to cut back on how much energy you use around the home to save on bills – and argue with the kids about turning off the lights – the fact is that supply charges must be paid regardless of your power usage.
-So, finding a cheap supply charge is one of many things to consider when finding a good deal.
-It could make a big difference to your overall costs.
+Finding the best energy plan means understanding your typical energy usage, but it also means picking an energy provider with a competitive supply charge.
+While you might try to cut back on energy use to save on your electricity costs, supply charges are unavoidable regardless of power usage.
+Finding a cheap supply charge is one of the things to consider when searching for a good deal as it will make a difference to your overall energy costs.

 What is an electricity supply charge?

-An electricity supply charge is what households must pay simply for being continuously connected to the energy network.
-This is a cost usually charged daily in cents, with retailers adding up each daily charge to give you on your next bill.
-Supply costs typically range from about 80c per day to $1.50 per day depending on your retailer and where you live.
+An electricity supply charge is what households are charged for being continuously connected to the energy network.
+This is a cost charged daily in cents, with retailers adding up each daily charge to give you on your next bill.
+Supply costs typically range from about 90c per day to $1.90 per day depending on your retailer and where you live.

 So long as you want to be connected to the electricity network and receive power to your home, you’ll need to pay a supply charge.
 While ‘supply charge’ is now the most common term used to describe this cost, you may previously have seen it referred to as:

 The supply charge is not related to your usage – instead this figure on your bill is a daily amount your energy provider charges your property for being connected to the network.
-Even if you don’t use any electricity in a billing period, this rate will still be deducted provided that your supply is connected.
-If you’ve ever gone away for a few weeks and come home to a large power bill, your daily supply charge could be a reason for it.
+Even if you don’t use any electricity in a billing period, this rate will still be deducted provided that your energy supply is connected.

 If you’re looking to cut your overall power costs, you will need to pay close attention to your electricity usage charges.
 Unlike with your supply charge, you can have a direct impact on how much you pay for your energy usage by being more energy efficient around the home.

-So, what do electricity supply charges actually look like, and what can you expect to pay per day?
-To offer a guide, Canstar Blue has calculated the average supply charge in cents per day (c/day) for single rate tariffs across each distribution network in New South Wales, Victoria, south-east Queensland, South Australia, the Australian Capital Territory and Tasmania.
+What do electricity supply charges look like, and what can you expect to pay per day?
+Canstar Blue has calculated the average supply charge in cents per day (c/day) for single rate tariffs across each distribution network in New South Wales, Victoria, South East Queensland, South Australia, the Australian Capital Territory and Tasmania.

 State Distribution Network Average Electricity Supply Charge (c/day)